 Get Moving, Keep Moving

-Limit Fluid Intake
+Monitor and Limit Fluid Intake

 There are a few different techniques for carefully adhering to this restricted diet.
 One method involves using a container that holds the daily allowance amount for reference.
 With each serving of liquid that is consumed throughout the day, an equal amount of water is poured into the container.
 Once it is full, no more liquid should be consumed.
 Another technique is to determine a set serving size of fluid to consume with each meal (and possibly snacks) throughout the day that adds up to the allowance.
 Spacing out consumption times can help prevent meeting the limit early in the day and becoming excessively thirsty later on.